GigaProjects/bitchat-py/README.md

 A minimal, single-file Python 3 client for the **Bitchat** decentralized BLE mesh protocol.

-Designed to be lightweight and "hackable," this script is ideal for testing, and automation.
+Designed to be lightweight and "hackable," this script is ideal for testing and automation.
 It allows you to broadcast and receive public messages without a heavy UI or complex installation.

 ## Quick Start